It’s the age-old question for the hospitality industry, especially vacation rentals and Airbnbs:

 5. CARPET CLEANER

 I have tested several products for carpet care and for me, Folex has performed best.
-Plus it’s easy to use and is scent-free.
+Plus it’s easy to use and is scent-free (no harsh chemical smell!).

 If anyone has a solid recommendation for hardwood floor care at a vacation rental, please let me know!
 I prefer not to recommend products that I haven’t tested (or that have been tested by trusted sources).